Azareal/Gosora/README.md

 * Markdown - An extremely simple plugin for converting Markdown into HTML.

-* Social Groups - A WIP plugin which lets users create their own little discussion areas which they can administrate / moderate on their own.
+* Social Groups - An extremely unstable WIP plugin which lets users create their own little discussion areas which they can administrate / moderate on their own.

 # Developers